-Topic Comment Prov 11:5

-He who puts up security for will surely suffer (- consequence); another (- act)

-whoever refuses to strike hands is safe (+ consequence). in pledge (+ act)
+Topic Prov 11:15 Comment He who puts up security for another (- act) will surely y suffer (- consequence); whoever refuses to strike har in pledge (+ act) nds is safe (+ ) consequence).
+Sequence (11:15a) Sequence (11:15b)

-- Act --> -Consequence (11:15a) (AS)-+ Act --> + Consequence (11:15b) (AS)++

 In Prov 11:15 there is no motive clause, and yet its clear motivational intent is to avoid suffering harm (11:15a) and to maintain one's safety (11:15b).
 In the Appendix there is a semantic classification of the types of deep-structure motives used in the sentence literature.
 Many of the motives used in the explicit motive clauses of Proverbs 1-9 are reiterated, confirming our hypothesis that the sentences are motivational in character even though an explicit motive clause has not been employed.